pololee/oj-leetcode/companies/appf/find_record.md

 2. a string sort direction (which must be either "asc" or "desc")
 3. an array of records

-If the sort direction is "asc", it should return the minium record, otherwise it should return the maximum record.Change your `min_by_key` to use your `first_by_key`
+If the sort direction is "asc", it should return the minium record, otherwise it should return the maximum record.

+Change your `min_by_key` to use your `first_by_key`

 Examples: